 If you hear the term “robot-assisted surgery” come up as a treatment option for you or a loved one, you might wonder what that really means.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Robot-assisted surgery uses a mechanical arm and wrist to mimic a surgeon’s movement while the surgeon’s hands control the movement and placement of surgical instruments, says surgeon Michael Gong, MD.
+Robot-assisted surgery uses a mechanical arm and wrist to mimic a surgeon’s movement while the surgeon’s hands control the movement and placement of surgical instruments, says general surgeon Ajita Prabhu, MD.

 Unlike traditional open surgery, robotic surgery requires only four to five small, button-hole-size incisions.
 Through these incisions, a surgeon uses a powerful, high-precision endoscope ― a tiny camera ― and specialized surgical instruments.

-“Robot-assisted surgery provides surgeons with all of the clinical and technical capabilities of traditional open surgery while enabling them to operate through only a few tiny incisions,” Dr. Gong says.
+“Robot-assisted surgery provides surgeons with all of the clinical and technical capabilities of traditional open surgery while enabling them to operate through only a few tiny incisions,” Dr. Prabhu says.

 Here are three questions you may have about robot-assisted surgery: